pgalfi/Primes/README.md

 1. Naive approach: loop through all k numbers for n > k > 2 and check if n is divisible by k.
 * CPU: Very slow on large numbers, complexity is exponential
 * Memory: almost no memory footprint, no storage
+* No concurrency issues as there is no storage

 2. Memorize: keep a memory of all previous primes and only check if new number if divisible with a previous prime
 * CPU: better as the number of compares on all previous primes is less